CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 For outsourced tasks and processes of the outsourcing customer, the same requirements apply to emergency preparedness as in the case of self-provision.
 This means that the outsourcing service provider must adapt its emergency preparedness measures to the requirements of the outsourcing customer as part of the corresponding outsourcing, especially with regard to recovery and recovery times.

 Effective joint emergency preparedness strongly enhances trust in the outsourcing relationship and can improve the outsourcing service provider's own emergency preparedness.
-Synergies may arise as the outsourcing customer may provide emergency workplaces for outsourced service staff in-house.Basically, the emergency plans of both parties should be coordinated.
+Synergies may arise as the outsourcing customer may provide emergency workplaces for outsourced service staff in-house.
+Basically, the emergency plans of both parties should be coordinated.
 Since this condition is not static, this vote should be repeated regularly and on an ad hoc basis.
 Interfaces (eg network connection, routers, telecommunication providers) between the contracting parties and third parties must be identified and taken into account in the context of emergency preparedness.
 In OPS.3.1.M2 contract design with the outsourcing customer is described which aspects should already be regulated in the service level agreement.

 In the emergency preparedness concept, the following aspects must be precisely specified and described in detail: